-Now, you don’t need to give too much time on financial newspapers or magazines before you invest on your own.
-Just giving a couple of hours in a week, you can read all the company’s fundamentals which is easily available on the financial websites on internet.
-Even, you can check these financials while travelling on train or during breaks in office routine using the friendly financial mobile apps.
+Now, you don’t need to give too much time to financial newspapers or magazines before you invest on your own.
+Just giving a couple of hours in a week, you can read all the company’s fundamentals which are easily available on the financial websites on the internet.
+Even, you can check these financials while traveling on a train or during breaks in office routine using the friendly financial mobile apps.
 Life is simple now!

 4. Paying a professional is better than making your own investing decisions.